JeromeMberia/MyBlog/README.md

 * I removed the comment funtion.
 * Disable on the request function for the quotes.
 * the navbar is transprent
-* Flask booststrap was disappealed
+* Flask booststrap was disabled

 ## Technologies Used